 Once you have obtained a long-term residence permit, you can consider applying for Swiss citizenship.
 The process of naturalisation and integration to be accepted as a citizen is highly stringent, including naturalisation tests, language certifications, and an acceptance process determined by your local Gemeinde.
 If you have been accepted as a citizen, you will be able to access all the benefits of citizenship.

 If you have passed the citizenship test and have been confirmed as a full citizen, you will be given access to a Swiss passport.
 This passport is often ranked as one of the best in the world, allowing for free, or visa-free access to over a hundred countries across the world.
-If you are applying for a passport for the first time or are renewing your old passport, it is important that you know what the key steps are to receiving one.
+If you are applying for a passport for the first time or are renewing your old passport, it is important that you know what the key steps are to receive one.

 When you come to a new country, expats tend to face a long and intricate process of moving financial assets from your old country of residence to your new home.
 With the Swiss system of taxation requiring you declare all forms of income through your tax return, alongside a labyrinth of tax deductions; To expats with multiple income sources, this can be overwhelming.
 In order to simplify your accounts, Switzerland has a network of English-speaking tax advisors, to help you with your finances.